North American railroad signals: Vertical color light signals

 Over time, due to its low cost and versatility, the modular color light signal became the standard in North America.
 The first modular system was the GRS Type "D", first marketed in 1922, and adopted by the Southern Railroad along with many others: D&RG, etc. The GRS units used a smaller "background" than the comparable US&S vertical possibly somewhat compromising long range visibility.
 Today the most popular type of new signal in North America is a modular design manufactured by Safetran, as it is the cheapest, with all of the four major Class 1 railroads installing it almost exclusively.
 Today, both GRS and Safetran market separate modular systems for high and dwarf signals, while US&S uses the single modular Style "R-2" design for high and Style N-2 for dwarfs.

 Modular color lights allow for all the cost savings inherent in color lights, but also make it easier for railroads to stock signals and perform alterations to interlockings.
-Instead of having to order custom heads, new modules can be taken from stock to build new signals or modify existing heads.With simple bracketry, even triangular color lights may be built up with these standardized components.
+Instead of having to order custom heads, new modules can be taken from stock to build new signals or modify existing heads.
+With simple bracketry, even triangular color lights may be built up with these standardized components.

-Modular color light signals are often fitted with a full-length sun shade which improves visibility in bright sunny conditions.
+Modular color light signals are often fitted with a full-length sun shade often called "Vader Hoods" by railroad employees and railfans due to the appearance similar to Darth Vader in the Star Wars series of films.
+These extended signal shades improves visibility in bright sunny conditions and blocks other light from other sources that could illuminate and provide a false aspect to the engineer.
+The shades also provide an unintended bonus of helping to focus the light to be more noticeable from far distances.
 This shade was originally adopted by the Union Pacific and Denver Rio Grand and Western railroads to prevent snow buildup on one shade from obscuring the signal lens above it.